tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 = Does this plugin export order line item details? =

 Yes.
-You can import or export order line item details.
+You can [import order line items](https://www.webtoffee.com/import-line-items-with-product-sku/) or [export order line items](https://www.webtoffee.com/export-order-line-items-separate-columns-using-order-coupon-subscription-import-export-plugin-woocommerce/) details.

-= Are you redirected to the dashboard or login page while exporting? =

-By default, admin and store manager are given access to export orders from your store.
-Please visit <a rel="nofollow" href="https://www.webtoffee.com/how-to-export-woocommerce-items-without-user-role-restriction/">How to export WooCommerce items without user role restriction</a> for more details

 = Can I update existing orders using this plugin? =